Becoming a Beekeeper

 You will get good advice and some practical experience in addition to picking up tips from more experienced beekeepers.

 The best time to start beekeeping is in the period April to June, when bees are actively building their colonies.
-If you start with a nucleus of bees then, they will have enough time to build new comb and stock it sufficiently with stores for the following winter.
+If you start with a nucleus of bees, they will have enough time to build new comb and stock it sufficiently with stores for the following winter.

-Many associations, run beginners courses, and they are normally held early in the year so that new starters can complete the course before buying their bees.
+Many associations run beginners courses and they are normally held early in the year so that new starters can complete the course before obtaining their bees.

 Links to other UK associations are available on the BBKA web site.

 We recommend two books for beginners:

 The BBKA Guide to Beekeeping (ISBN 1472920898) by Ivor Davis and Roger Cullum-Kenyon, which is now in its second edition.
 This is the best book for those starting to keep bees, and is stocked by all the major booksellers and beekeeping equipment suppliers.

 The Haynes Bee Manual (ISBN 0857338099 ) by Claire and Adrian Waring, which gives a clear and concise introduction into the fascinating world of the honey bee and the addictive craft of beekeeping.